 Estate planning costs vary, and the difference in fees can only add to the emotional challenges.
 It’s difficult enough to begin managing matters of death without confusion on top of that.
-The pandemic has only compounded such challenges.
-We are most stressed when we don’t understand, though.
-So, if you’re trying to navigate the basics of estate planning costs, below are a few core concepts that might help.
+These issues only create more stress when there is confusion or a lack of understanding.
+So, if you’re trying to navigate the basics of estate planning costs, we’ve compiled some basic concepts that might help.
 Consider working with a financial advisor if you need help setting up an estate plan or managing inherited money.

 Why is Estate Planning Important?

 Before diving into costs, it’s important to lay out why an estate plan is so vital.
 Estate planning is a crucial measure in protecting not only your interests but your family as well.
 Without it, all of the assets you’ve worked hard to gain, including money, property and valuables, could get caught up in a legal tug of war.
 A comprehensive estate plan prevents in-family strife following your passing.

 Therefore, it gives you the chance to take protective measures for your children.
 In the event you pass away, you’ll want them to have a guardian they can rely on and to minimize their financial burden as much as possible.
 Otherwise, their inheritance could be swallowed up by fees and taxes, leaving them with little in the end.

 Overall, the significance of an estate plan is an allowance for your family to grieve your loss without having to fear the financial repercussions that might cause by fighting for ownership of your assets including investments and real property.

 The internet is useful for small fixes and tips, but you shouldn’t rely on the internet for everything.
 When it comes to something as important as estate planning, you’re better off hiring a professional.
 Do-it-yourself kits are advertised online, but their main draws are their simplicity and low costs.
 That might appeal to someone with no heirs or substantial property, but not if you have any specialized needs.